m-emre-yalcin/m-emre-yalcin.github.io/README.md

 ### Beginning of my journey

-I met the digital world through video games when I was 12.
-I was creating custom race maps, changing some in-game models (like vehicles) or textures (like uniforms, faces, roads) by using a special editor and photoshop for the GTA San Andreas.
+I met with software through video games when I was 12.
+I was creating custom race maps, changing some in-game models (like vehicles) or textures (like uniforms, faces, roads) by using a map editor and photoshop for GTA San Andreas.

-Later on, I decided to develop my own games with Unity3D on my wretched laptop.
+Later on, I had decide to develop my own games with Unity3D on my old wretched laptop.
 But all the online documents were in English and I wasn't knowledgeable back then.
-But I tried hard to make games by reading the documents with the help of google translate (at that time, translation wasn't efficient as today).
+I had tried hard to make games with the help of google translate but at that time, translation wasn't efficient as today.

-I loved game development too much and learned the basics of C#/Javascript.
-You can see one of my work on [youtube](https://www.youtube.com/watch?v=oHWbQTBnVNk&t) (if it is not removed in your area because of the copyright reasons.)
-If you decide to watch it, I suggest you turn down the volume of the video 😅
+I had loved game development too much.
+I had learned the basics of C#/Javascript.
+You can see one of my childhood works on [youtube](https://www.youtube.com/watch?v=oHWbQTBnVNk&t) (if it is not removed in your area because of copyright reasons.)
+If you decide to watch it, I suggest you turn down the volume of the video😅

 ### Goals and Interests